mjgasior/numpuk3/README.md

 ## Packages - React:

+- `i18next` - an internationalization framework written in and for JavaScript
 - `@material-ui/core` - an open-source project that features React components that implement Google's Material Design
 - `@material-ui/icons` - provides the Google Material icons packaged as a set of React components
+- `react-i18next` - an internationalization framework for React and React Native which is based on `i18next` and adds React specific features (e.g. hooks integration)
 - `react-router-dom` - the standard routing library for React, keeps your UI in sync with the URL - it has a simple API with powerful features like lazy code loading, dynamic route matching, and location transition handling built right in (these are Document Object Model bindings for React Router)
 - `styled-components` - allows to write plain CSS in components without worrying about class name collisions, it helps to write CSS that's scoped to a single component and does not leak to any other element in the page